mendersoftware/mender-docs/08.Server-integration/04.Azure-IoT-Hub/docs.md

 ### A Mender server and device

-You need a physical board that has already been integrated with Mender - see [Get started guide](../../01.Get-started/01.Preparation/01.Prepare-a-Raspberry-Pi-device/docs.md).
+You need a device integrated with Mender, see the [Get started guide](../../01.Get-started/01.Preparation/01.Prepare-a-Raspberry-Pi-device/docs.md).

 ### Azure IoT Hub